Skip to main content

 M.S. ’22 Psychology, Ph.D. in progress

-Koby is pursuing a Ph.D. in cognitive neuroscience under Drs.
+Koby is pursuing a Ph.D. in cognitive neuroscience under the guidance of Drs.
 Michael Bardo and Jill Turner.
 With the Lipman Fellowship, he was able to complete his master’s thesis, which examined the effects of social housing and adolescent alcohol exposure on adult drinking and nicotine co-use.

 Jillian Silva-Jones